ublue-os/website/docs/images/bazzite/installation.md

 ## Pre-Requisites

 * Make sure you meet the [system requirements](https://docs.fedoraproject.org/en-US/fedora/latest/release-notes/welcome/Hardware_Overview/) for Fedora Linux.
-* A graphics card that can utilize Vulkan 1.3 or later, but most modern AMD, Nvidia, and Intel GPUs should be fine.
+* A graphics card that can utilize Vulkan 1.3 or later.
+Most modern AMD, Nvidia, and Intel GPUs should be fine.
 * The drive that Bazzite is installed to must have at least 32GB unallocated drive space.
-* A USB flash drive, external drive, or microSD card with at least 4GB of free space on it. **(Keep in mind this will remove existing data on it!)**
+* A USB flash drive, external drive, or microSD card with at least 5GB of free space on it. **(This will remove existing data on it!)**
 * A working and stable wired or wireless internet connection.
-* Download an ISO release [here.](https://github.com/ublue-os/bazzite/releases)
+* Download the latest ISO release [here](https://github.com/ublue-os/bazzite/releases).
 * Software to flash the image to your flash drive, external drive, or microSD card.
 We recommend using [Fedora Media Writer,](https://www.fedoraproject.org/en/workstation/download/) [Balena Etcher,](https://etcher.balena.io/) or [Rufus.](https://rufus.ie/en/) **Ventoy is unsupported.**
-* Bazzite requires a physical wired keyboard to install properly on a Steam Deck.
+* Bazzite requires a physical wired keyboard to install properly.
 * Manual partitioning is unsupported.
 * See [Fedora Kinoite documentation](https://docs.fedoraproject.org/en-US/fedora-kinoite/installation/) and [Fedora Silverblue documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/installation/) for more information.